v-harrishe/azure-docs/articles/service-fabric/security-baseline.md

 ### 1.8: Minimize complexity and administrative overhead of network security rules

 **Guidance**: Use Virtual network service tags to define network access controls on network security groups (NSG) that are attached to the subnet your Azure Service Fabric cluster is deployed in.
 You can use service tags in place of specific IP addresses when creating security rules.
 By specifying the service tag name (e.g., ApiManagement) in the appropriate source or destination field of a rule, you can allow or deny the traffic for the corresponding service.
-Microsoft manages the address prefixes encompassed by the service tag and automatically updates the service tag as addresses change.
+Azure manages the address prefixes encompassed by the service tag and automatically updates the service tag as addresses change.

 * [Virtual network service tags](../virtual-network/service-tags-overview.md)